The cotype zeta function of $\mathbb{Z}^d$: Introduction

 \subsection{Outline of the paper}

 We review Petrogradsky's work in Section \ref{sec:petro}.
 In Section \ref{sec:proofs} we prove our main results on the distribution of the corank.
-Section \ref{sec:universality} is devoted to the connections between the distributions studied here and the Cohen-Lenstra distribution.
+In Section \ref{sec:universality} we prove Theorem \ref{dist_ppart}.
 The utility of the cotype zeta function in the resolution of these corank problems suggests that it may be fruitful to introduce multivariate Dirichlet series to address analogous subgroup and subring growth problems in a broader context.
 We elaborate on this and present some further concluding remarks in Section \ref{sec:conclusion}.